Never get it wrong again…

 - Another trick is to NEVER look at colors in isolation.
 Gray, is gray, is gray, right?
 Well, if you have ever stepped foot in a paint store you know how wrong that is.
 Put numerous paint chips from the same color family next to each other.
 The undertones will become much more obvious when you see several next to each other.

 - A picture is worth a thousand words or at least a gallon of paint!
-For those of you that have a tough time seeing undertones, no matter how much you squint, tilt your head to the right or ‘do the Hokey Pokey and turn yourself around ‘ snap a picture with your phone.
+For those of you that have a tough time seeing undertones, snap a picture with your phone.
 Sometimes the undertone is easier to see in a picture.

-- Lastly, I always, always tell my clients to head to the store and pick up some poster board.
-Purchase a paint sample and give the board 2 coats, leaving a 1”-2” border on 3 sides.
-Place the board on your wall, with the side that is painted to the edge, up against the trim.
-Move it around as the sun exposure changes.
+- Lastly, I always, always tell my clients to buy some poster board.
+Purchase a paint sample and give the board 2 coats.
+Place the board on your wall and move it around to different walls as the sun exposure changes.
 Live with it for a few days.
 Pay close attention to any annoying undertones you may see.
-The white border creates a separation between your old wall color and the new one you are testing out.
-This helps ensure the old color (which has a tendency to be a bit of a bully) doesn’t influence the new one!
+This will give you a good feel for how this color is going to behave in your room.
+Priceless!

 Repose Gray #7015